kekker/demo/content/docs/getting-started/get-started.md

 # Get started

 * We have prepared some use cases for you to assess the platform
-* Each case contains a business description and a script consisting of a sequence API calls.
-You can download the script or run it on the website.
+* Each case contains a business description and a script consisting of a sequence API calls You can download the script or run it on the website
-* Cases are presented in order of increasing complexity and each subsequent case demonstrates platform's new features.
+* Cases are presented in order of increasing complexity and each subsequent case demonstrates platform's new features
 * You are free to use scripts as is or make changes to them based on your requirements.
-In addition, you can create your own transition maps as per your business processes.
+In addition, you can create your own transition maps as per your business processes

 ### Sandbox